Next Generation Networks: The Promise of 5G | Silicon UK Tech News

 According to research from Accenture that quizzed 1,800 mid and large sized companies, 70% believe that 5G applications will give them a competitive edge with customers, 60% said there is a lack of knowledge among communications services providers about the challenges in their industries.
 An example is how diverse industries can apply 5G technology to innovate, and 36% cited ‘upfront investment’ as a barrier to 5G adoption.

-“The reality is that 5G will bring a major wave of connectivity that opens new dimensions for innovation and commercial and economic development,” said George Nazi, Accenture’s Network practice global lead.
+“The reality is that 5G will bring a major wave of connectivity that opens new dimensions for innovation and commercial and economic development,” said Amol Phadke, Global Network Practice Lead at Accenture.
 “Breakthroughs in three-dimensional video, immersive television, autonomous cars and smart-city infrastructure will unleash opportunities that are difficult to imagine today but will soon be transformative.
 Telecommunications companies will play a pivotal role in bringing these prospects to light.”

 Having fast and reliable data communications are central to the expansion of many industries.
 The burgeoning IoT sector will see massive growth when 5G networks become ubiquitous.
 Industry 4.0 and its requirement for reliable connectivity will have its current restraints removed.
 February saw the first 5G enabled factory at Worcester Bosch become a testbed for 5G IoT capability.